OSGConnect/tutorial-pytorch/README.md

 queue
 ```

-### Using an existing Pytorch container
+### Using an existing PyTorch container
 OSG has the `pytorch-2.1.1.sif` container image.
 To use the OSG built container just provide the address of the container- '/ospool/uc-shared/public/OSG-Staff/pytorch-2.1.1.sif' in to your submit file
 ```
 +SingularityImage = "osdf:///ospool/uc-shared/public/OSG-Staff/pytorch-2.1.1.sif"
 <other usual submit file lines>
 queue
 ```
-## Running an ML job using Pytorch
+## Running an ML job using PyTorch
-For this tutorial, we will see how to use Pytorch to run a machine learning workflow from the MNIST database.
+For this tutorial, we will see how to use PyTorch to run a machine learning workflow from the MNIST database.
 To download the materials for this tutorial, use the command
 ```
 git clone https://github.com/OSGConnect/tutorial-pytorch
 ```
-The github repository contains a tarball of the MNIST data-`MNIST_data.tar.gz` , a wrapper script- `pytorch_cnn.sh` that untars the data and runs the python script-`main.py` to train a neural network on this MNIST database.
+The github repository contains a tarball of the MNIST data-`MNIST_data.tar.gz`, a wrapper script- `pytorch_cnn.sh` that untars the data and runs the python script-`main.py` to train a neural network on this MNIST database.
 The content of the `pytorch_cnn.sh` wrapper script is given below:
 ```
 #!/bin/bash
 echo "Hello OSPool from Job $1 running on `hostname`"